-John Malathronas goes on a “tipsy tour” of the ruin pubs of Budapest.
+John Malathronas goes on a "tipsy tour" of the best ruin pubs in Budapest.

 One of the crazes in Budapest over the past few years has been ruin pubs.
 At £1.50 a pint they won’t ruin you financially, although by the end of a long evening they may well have ruined your plans for an early start the next day.

-A ruin pub is actually a bar situated inside a ruin: a crumbling old building, whose walls are covered with bizarre doodles and where the decor features a mishmash of objects seemingly from the local skip: sawn-off Trabant cars, torn 1970s LP covers, evil Chucky dolls – even a grandmother’s chest of drawers (with a mock-up of the grandmother’s corpse on top).
+A ruin pub is a bar situated inside an actual ruin: a crumbling old building, whose walls are covered with bizarre doodles and where the decor features a mishmash of objects seemingly chosen from the local skip.
+Sawn-off Trabant cars, torn 1970s LP covers, evil Chucky dolls; you might see even a grandmother’s chest of drawers (with a mock-up of the grandmother’s corpse on top).
 As for the disparate collection of tables and chairs, they all look like failed experiments in self-assembled IKEA furniture or cast-offs from a communist-era plastic moulding plant.

 After my first Soprani beer, we move to Sufni G’ART’N – odd names being an integral ingredient of ruin pubs.
 The sky-high ceilings are a welcome change from the claustrophobic cosiness of Vittula, as is the sound of strumming acoustic guitars on stage instead of the usual electronica.
 Sufni is famed for its Hungarian folk evenings as well as for its baracpálinka (apricot brandy), so Bogata and I stick to shots.